Soyuyu/mfweb/README.markdown

 file.
 I find this very handy as I can put my actual source files, do compiles and tests, and just use the comment annotations to mark bits of code to incorporate into the text.

+The library folders contain code to make infodecks, but I haven't yet added a sample infodeck to the samples.
+If you're interested in building infodecks let me know and I'll prioritize getting a sample together.

 ## Digging in the Code